YungManny

 Emmanuel Okanlawon (born October 3, 2003), known professionally as YungManny, is an American rapper from Prince George's County, Maryland.
-He has released two albums, OKANLAWON and Confused, as well as 2 mixtapes, Wocko Simone's Files and Hey Manny 2.
+He has released two albums, OKANLAWON and Confused, as well as two mixtapes, Wocko Simone's Files and Hey Manny 2.
+Okanlawon first rose to fame with the release of his track "MURDAMAN", which went viral on TikTok, following the release, he followed through with the remix of the track which saw a feature from Chief Keef.

 Background

 YungManny was born to first-generation Nigerian immigrant parents and grew up an active member of his church.
 He started rapping at age 12, and has released an album under RCA.

 Personal life

 Okanlawon first started playing music at the age of 10, playing piano at his local church.
 Yungmanny started officially creating rap music at the age of twelve when he was trying to get on the television show, The Rap Game.
 He graduated from high school early at the age of fifteen and started studying in college at seventeen.

 Discography

 Stylistic choices

 Yungmanny's style has been described as loud, brash, and fun, with heavy stylistic similarity to DMV contemporaries, Q Da Fool, Xanman, and Goonew.
 Yungmanny's early music had no swear words due to his upbringing but that is no longer the case.